Death of Oury Jalloh

-Oury Jalloh (1969 in Conakry, Guinea – 7 January 2005, in Dessau, Germany) was an asylum seeker who died in a fire in a police cell in Dessau, Germany.
+Oury Jalloh (1969 – 7 January 2005) was an asylum seeker who was found dead, badly burned, and bound after a fire in the police cell where he was being held in Dessau, Germany.
 The hands and feet of Jalloh, who was alone in the cell, were tied to a mattress.
 A fire alarm went off, but was initially turned off without further action by an officer.
 The case caused national and international outrage at the official narrative of suicide.

 Life

 According to documents that his parents later filed in court, Oury Jalloh was born in 1969 in Conakry, Guinea.
 Reportedly he fled from the Sierra Leone Civil War to Guinea, where his parents were already living, and came to Germany in 1999, where he applied for political asylum.
 His application was declined, but he received an exceptional leave to remain in the country.
 His child with a German citizen was put up for adoption by the mother shortly after birth.